Oipo/SoftwareEvolution2017/assignment2/report.md

 Best viewable in https://dillinger.io/

 # Method
-The algorithm used for clone detection is baded on the paper Clone Detection Using Abstract Syntax Trees.
+The algorithm used for clone detection is based on the paper Clone Detection Using Abstract Syntax Trees[1].
 We chose this algorithm because it is easy to work with abstract syntrax trees in RASCAL.
-Additionally, we focussed on type-1 and type-2 clones which are easy to find using trees, especially in RASCAL if you remove source locations using ```unsetRec```.
+Additionally, we focussed on type-1 and type-2 clones which are easy to find using abstract syntax trees, especially in RASCAL if you remove source locations using ```unsetRec```.

 The algorithm works by comparing subtrees.
 This is done by first hashing subtrees to a bucket.
-In our implentation we use ```block``` statements instead because these contain lists of statements which essentially form a subtree.
+In our implentation we use ```block``` statements instead because these contain lists of statements which essentially are a subtree.
 The number of statements for each block is first counted so that blocks with the same number of statements are hashed in the same bucket.
 This saves performance later on when blocks are compared, because for type-1 and type-2 clones the number of statements has to be exactly the same.
+This also allows us to easily set a minimum and maximum for the number of statements which means we can easily adjust the size of the clones we want to detect.

 After the hashing has been completed, we go over each pair within the same bucket and check if they are the same by simply comparing for exact equality.
 The algorithm in the paper uses a formula the calculate the similarity between two subtrees.
-A function to calculate this similarity has been implemented but it only added 12 new clones which were of type-3.
+A function to calculate this similarity has been implemented but it only added 12 new clones with a threshold as low as 0.5 and these clones were of type-3.
 It is expected that this formula would add type-3 clones because it uses the number of shared and different nodes to calculate the similarity.
 Since the focus of our clone detection was to detect type-1 and type-2 clones, we have opted to just check for exact equality.

-Once a clone is found by comparing for exact equality, a list of all the blocks in the clone is created.
-If one of these blocks is in the set of clone pairs that are gathered so far, it is then removed so that only the largest form of the clone ends up in the set of clone pairs.
+Once a clone pair is found by comparing for exact equality, a list of all the blocks in one of the found clones is created.
+If one of these blocks is in the set of clone pairs that have been gathered so far, it is then removed so that only the largest form of the clone ends up in the set of clone pairs.
 Once it is done checking for subblocks the new clone pair is added to the set of clones.

 ```
 for each block b in ast:
         bucket = countStatements(b)
-        addBlock(hash, key, b)
+        addBlock(hash, bucket, b)

 for each block i and j in the same bucket:
         if compareBlocks(i, j):